Citywide Garbage Service FAQs

 Citywide garbage service establishes collection zones with the haulers licensed to serve the city.
 Residents won’t need to spend time collecting individual quotes from different haulers and signing up for collection – a licensed hauler is already assigned to a specific street/alley and a standard price is already set.

 The City of Saint Paul worked with the city’s current residential garbage haulers to design a citywide system that creates uniform pricing, service levels and high-quality customer service for all residents.
 This citywide garbage system also reduces air pollution, truck traffic, noise, and wear and tear on our streets and alleys.

-Why is Saint Paul transitioning its garbage program?
+Why did Saint Paul transition its garbage program?

-Currently, Saint Paul residents must find their own hauler to contract for garbage collection service.
-This is an inefficient system on many levels, from homeowners spending time requesting quotes from different haulers, to multiple haulers serving single neighborhoods or blocks, to vastly different service packages and rates.
+Previously, Saint Paul residents had to find their own hauler to contract for garbage collection service.
+This was an inefficient system on many levels, from homeowners spending time requesting quotes from different haulers, to multiple haulers serving single neighborhoods or blocks, to vastly different service packages and rates.
 Most larger cities have coordinated collection programs because they have discovered that this is the most efficient and cost-effective way to collect garbage.
-The City of Saint Paul wants to simplify and standardize this service for all residents so they can experience similar benefits.
+The City of Saint Paul wanted to simplify and standardize this service for all residents so they can experience similar benefits.

 Who needs to participate in Citywide Garbage Service?

 The new City ordinance will require service and a garbage cart per unit for all residential properties with 1-4 units, including rentals and townhomes.

 The newly-formed group of current licensed garbage haulers, St. Paul Haulers, LLC., will be providing garbage services under the new Citywide program.

 Can I opt-out or share garbage services with my neighbor?